modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

   <summary><b><font color="green">Easy</font>: iCub simulation only; running all scripts on a single machine</b></summary>

   Here we mirror the facial expressions of an actor facing a webcam on a simulated iCub robot.
-The images from the webcam are streamed to the ESR9 [(Siqueira et al., 2020)](https://ojs.aaai.org/index.php/AAAI/article/view/6037) FER model, which then classifies their facial expressions and returns the predicted class to the application controller (robot workflow controller).
-The controller transmits the readings to the iCub interface and displays an approximated facial expression on the robot's face.
+The images from the webcam are streamed to the ESR9 [(Siqueira et al., 2020)](https://ojs.aaai.org/index.php/AAAI/article/view/6037) FER model, which then classifies their facial expressions and returns the predicted class to the application manager (robot workflow manager).
+The manager transmits the readings to the iCub interface and displays an approximated facial expression on the robot's face.

   **Preparing the iCub robot (in simulation)**